z31nnx/athena-3tier-infra/README.md

 - RDS database for data storage

 # Tools
-- This project was used using A Cloud Guru AWS (playground) for cost-effective environment and hands on testing.
+- This project was done using A Cloud Guru AWS (playground) for cost-effective environment and hands on testing.
 - The manual build was first documented in Notion with the ease of documentation for efficiency.